Woman told to spend Christmas behind bars after turning up to court sentence drunk

 The judge said there was ‘significant mitigation’ for the woman, of previous good character, who cares for her mum and son.

-Urquhart will appear back at Portsmouth Crown Court on January 14 to be sentenced for affray.
+Urquhart, meanwhile, will appear back at Portsmouth Crown Court on January 14 to be sentenced again.